English and Humanities

 - Luisa Calè, Letters Degree Rome, PhD, DPhil: Romantic period literature, culture and public sphere; visual culture and theory; cultures of collecting; visual forms and sites of textual transmission; translation; reader response.

-- Daragh Carville, BA, MA: creative writing: writing for the stage; screenwriting.
+- Daragh Carville, BA, MA: creative writing; writing for the stage; screenwriting.

 - Caroline Edwards, BA, MA, PhD: twentieth- and twenty-first-century literature; critical theory; utopianism; women‘s writing; modernism; postmodernism; Marxist aesthetics; science fiction.

-- David Eldridge: creative writing.
+- David Eldridge: creative writing, screenwriting.

 - Professor Martin Paul Eve, BA, MA, PhD: literature; technology; publishing; contemporary American fiction; digital humanities.